A Must BEFORE Signing with Anyone, Or Releasing Any Product...

 iv.
 Different variations of the above three options, such as, different percentages to different members, etc.

-I also recommend that the contract state (I'll discuss more on contracts, later) that it only includes songs performed and/or recorded by the Band, and not necessarily for work outside of the Band.
+I also recommend that the contract state (I'll speak more on contracts, later) that it only includes songs performed and/or recorded by the Band, and not necessarily for work outside of the Band.
+This makes it fairer for members, for example, who may not have as many songs used by the Band, but can still make some money on Songwriting by writing for other people outside of the Band, without being "penalized."

 a.
 All Songwriters should join one (only one is allowed at a time) Performing Rights Organization.
-In the United States, your choices are: ASCAP (ASCAP.com), BMI (BMI.com) or SESAC (SESAC.com).
+In the United States, your choices are: ASCAP (ASCAP.com), BMI (BMI.com) or SESAC (SESAC.com)./p>

 b.
 At the same time, I recommend you also join the same one as a Publisher.

-When you pick one of the PRO's, download both the Songwriting & the Publishing Applications, and fill them in, print them out, and send them in.
+When you pick one of the PRO's, go to "join" on your chosen Internet Site, and fill out both the Songwriting & the Publishing Applications.

 c.
 Sign a Songwriter's Agreement to Your own Publishing Company!
 Why?
 In short:

 ii.
-It is a fact that sooner or later you'll have to split your Publishing with someone else.
-When you do, who is going to give you a better Songwriter's Agreement: Them or someone representing You!
+It is a fact that, sooner or later, you'll probably have to split your Publishing with someone else.
+When you do, you want your Publishing Company dealing for you, the individual(s), plus, who is going to give you a better Songwriter's Agreement?
+Them, or someone representing You!

 5. I highly recommend you research your name and "Trademark" it (™).
 If you don't, there's a reasonable chance someone else might already be using Your name, or Company or Band name.